yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 docker compose up
 ```

-2. Load both your psql) and NoSQL nosql schemas using the following commands:
+2. Load both your psql and NoSQL  schemas using the following commands:

 ```
 ./bin/db/schema-load